jocoandonob/TextExtractPro/README.md

 The application can be configured through environment variables:
 - `FLASK_SECRET_KEY`: Secret key for Flask application (default: 'dev_key_for_ocr_app')
+- `TESSERACT_CMD`: Path to Tesseract executable (if not in system PATH)
 - Additional configuration can be set in the respective configuration files

+## Troubleshooting

+### Common Issues

+1. **Tesseract Not Found Error**
+   - Verify Tesseract is installed: `tesseract --version`
+   - Check if Tesseract is in your PATH
+   - Set the `TESSERACT_CMD` environment variable to the full path of the Tesseract executable

+2. **OCR Quality Issues**
+   - Ensure input images are clear and well-lit
+   - Try preprocessing images before OCR
+   - Consider using different Tesseract language packs for non-English text

 ## Development